 The steps involved will depend on whether or not you use POP3 or IMAP to check emails at your previous host.
 If you’re not sure which connection you use, you can check your email settings in your email client to determine which type of connection you use.
 Please see our Tools for using email video for more inforamtion on the difference between the two.

-Before anything else, you will want to setup your email accounts on your new sever at InMotion hosting.
+Before anything else, you will want to setup your email accounts on your new server at InMotion hosting.
 Please see our Creating an Email Account article for a walk through on creating email accounts.

 If you use a POP3 connection when checking emails on your previous host, your emails are downloaded to your local computer.
 You will not have to follow any steps to move emails as they are already on your computer.
 You will want to take a look at the section below on how not to lose emails when you point your domain to our Nameservers.